 I’ve been verging on obsessed by the combination of mint and chocolate for as long as I can remember.
 And the fixation doesn’t stop at ice cream – After Eights, Mint Aero bars, Fry’s Peppermint creams, Mint Poppets – all the usual suspects.
 Do you have a childhood favourite you cannot give up?
 Have you managed to bring those flavours into a grown-up recipe?
 I’d love to hear from you.

-- 3 tbsp cocoa powder mixed plus 3 tbsp boiling water
+- 3 tablespoon Cocoa powder mixed plus 3 tablespoon boiling water

 - Colouring gel – mint green (optional)

-- Peppermint extract - to taste (I used Star Kay and needed 3 1/2 tsp for a fresh minty taste)
+- Peppermint extract – to taste (I used Star Kay and needed 3 ½ teaspoon for a fresh minty taste)

 - Put some water on to boil in the kettle and preheat the oven to 180°C/ 350°F/ GM 4